2013 Africa Cup of Nations qualification: Format

 A total of 47 countries entered the competition, including South Africa, which automatically qualified.

 The remaining 46 teams competed in the qualifiers.
 In each of the three rounds, teams were drawn into two-legged home-and-away knock-out ties.
-Aggregate goals are used to determine the winner.
-If the sides are level on aggregate after the second leg, the away goals rule is applied, and if still level, the tie proceeds directly to a penalty shootout (no extra time is played).
+Aggregate goals were used to determine the winner.
+If the sides were level on aggregate after the second leg, the away goals rule was applied, and if still level, the tie proceeded directly to a penalty shootout instead of any extra time being played.